zentrum-lexikographie/dwdsmor/README.md

 DWDSmor provides two Python scripts for using the DWDSmor transducers.

-`dwdsmor.py` is a Python script for the morphological analysis of word forms in written German by means of a DWDSmor transducer:
+`dwdsmor.py` is a Python script for the lemmatisation and morphological analysis of word forms in written German by means of a DWDSmor transducer:

 ```plaintext
 $ ./dwdsmor.py -h